 Well, you don’t know until you try.
 Both kinds of wicks do their job.
-The best you can do is get yourself one candle with a cotton and one with a wooden wick.
+The best you can do is get yourself one candle with cotton and one with a wooden wick.
 Burn them apart, so you can also tell the difference in fragrances and their intensity.
-You may discover that you prefer the scent that is less strong, more subtle.
+You may discover that you prefer a scent that is less strong, and more subtle.
 Then you will like the cotton wick candles more.
 If a stronger, more balanced scent appeals to you better, you’ll choose the wooden wick.

 One more tip: consider a spot where you want to place your candle.
-If it’s a busy area of your home where people walk around causing gusts of air moving, the sensitive flame of wooden wick can become pulsating or be blown out.
+If it’s a busy area of your home where people walk around causing gusts of air moving, the sensitive flame of the wooden wick can become pulsating or be blown out.
 Similarly with drafts.
 In this case, the cotton wick will be more useful.
-However, if you put your candle in a place that is relatively calm, in a corner of the room, or on the table in the middle, or in your bedroom, or toilet, you can choose the wooden wick, which will perform just great even in more spacious rooms.
+However, if you put your candle in a place that is relatively calm, in a corner of the room, on the table in the middle, in your bedroom, or toilet, you can choose the wooden wick, which will perform just great even in more spacious rooms.
 For a bathroom you may consider the cotton wick, because of humidity – there’s quite a chance that you’ll want to burn the candle to your shower or hot bath, and steam is not good for the wooden wick.
 Getting damp can effectively ruin it.

 And if you think that wooden wick candle care is demanding or complicated, then you must have heard some mean rumors 😉 In the paragraph below you will see how easy it is, and how little effort it takes.